sematext/docs/docs/logagent/installation-heroku.md

   heroku drains:add --app YOUR_HEROKU_MAIN_APPLICATION `heroku info -s | grep web-url | cut -d= -f2`$LOGSENE_TOKEN
 ```

-When you see logs in Sematext you can define Alert Queries, build Dashboards, create Saved Queries, etc.
+When you see logs in Sematext you can define Alert Queries, build Dashboards, etc.

 5. Scale Logagent service on Heroku